Transactive Energy System Deployment over Insecure Communication Links: Problem Statement

 \section{Problem Statement}

-In this section, we first review the notion of TES and two widely used market clearing approaches.
-After that, we identify the privacy and security issues of the two approaches and state our objectives.
+In this section, we first briefly introduce the concept of TES.
+Then, we assess the cyber vulnerabilities of TES to identify the privacy and security issues associated with the existing TES designs.
+Finally, we state the objective of this paper.